Columbine High School massacre: SWAT response

-By 12:00 p.m., SWAT teams were stationed outside the school, and ambulances started taking the wounded to local hospitals.
+By 12:00 pm, SWAT teams were stationed outside the school, and ambulances started taking the wounded to local hospitals.
 A call for additional ammunition for police officers in case of a shootout came at 12:20.
 Authorities reported pipe bombs by 1:00, and two SWAT teams entered the school at 1:09, moving from classroom to classroom, discovering hidden students and faculty.
 They entered at the end of the school opposite the library, hampered by old maps and unaware a new wing had recently been added.
 They were also hampered by the sound of the fire alarms.

 Leawood Elementary

 Meanwhile, families of students and staff were asked to gather at nearby Leawood Elementary School to await information.
 All students, teachers, and school employees were taken away, questioned, and offered medical care in small holding areas before being bussed to meet with their family members at Leawood Elementary.
-In his book Walking in Daniel's Shoes, Tom Mauser, father of victim Daniel Mauser, recounts how several families who'd still been waiting on word of the status of their children were informed by law enforcement that another bus from the school was on its way.
+In his book Walking in Daniel's Shoes, Tom Mauser, father of victim Daniel Mauser, recounts how several families who had still been waiting on word of the status of their children were informed by law enforcement that another bus from the school was on its way.
 However, this bus never arrived, and whether the comments from police stemmed from miscommunication or were an attempt to give distraught parents hope is unknown.